tarwn/lessthandot-hugo/blogs/content/posts/2010-11-20-exploring-reactive-extensions-iobservabl.md

 ## A Quick Example

-I really struggled to think of a simple, “hello world” type application for this.
+I really struggled to think of a simple, "hello world" type application for this.
 In the presentation I saw, the sample application was a tool to query netflix's oData service.
 This was cool (especially the auto-complete) but seems like a bit much for a quick introduction, and I don't want to steal Jon's idea.
 Sometimes I wish I had one of those clocks that show several time zones at once, like the ones they use in call centers, so I could check before bothering some of my friends from lessthandot at unholy hours.
 I don't have nearly enough interest in figuring out every country's wacky daylight savings time rules to actually make such a thing, but decided it could be a decent example.
 It consists of several elements getting data from a single source, and doing some of their own processing on the data before passing it along, which is exactly what I wanted to show.
 So we'll work with the clockmaster 3000.

 We'll start with the observable.
 In this case it is just a class that sends time updates to any subscribers.
 I called it the Atomic Clock because it sounds cool.
 The Subscribe method is the most important here.